clyso/otto/README.md

-# Otto
+# otto

-Otto is a CLI tool for analyzing and managing Ceph clusters.
+otto is a CLI tool for analyzing and managing Ceph clusters.
 You can think of Otto as your personal Dr. Octopus for Ceph.

 ## Installation